|

 trackers with personal or emergency alarms.
 When combined in one package, the power demands of these

+devices on the battery system is enormous.
 CAP-XX supercapacitors can meet the power management challenges inherent in converged products.

 They provide the power to run extra features, extend battery run time and improve operation in low